 Getting rid of dimples on buttocks might be hard, but it is not impossible.
 There are multiple ways, invasive and otherwise, that one can use to try and get rid of dimples on buttocks temporarily if not completely.

-Exercise is one of the ways in which you can reduce cellulite dimples on buttocks.
+Exercise is one of the ways in which you may be able to reduce cellulite dimples on buttocks.
+Although there is no way to spot-reduce cellulite, burning fat in general may be helpful.
 Some of these workouts include:

 High-Intensity interval cardio can be a fantastic way to get rid of dimples on buttocks since it can help burn body fat in a short period of time (1).
 Some examples include running, swimming laps, cycling, running on stairs and jumping rope.